xuankimtran/docs-1/pages/katalon-analytics/docs/dashboard-overview.md

 description:
 ---

-TestOps Dashboard module provides you an overview of recent test activities and upcoming releases.
-This module highlights your testing with real-time data and dashboards, which drive insights and assist you in the decision-making process.
+The TestOps Dashboard module provides you an overview of recent test activities and upcoming releases.
+This module highlights your testing with real-time data assembled in three dashboards, which drive insights and assist you in the decision-making process.

-You can check the following key sections on TestOps Dashboard:
+The three dashboards are:

 * Test Activities
 * Release Readiness